ideopunk/twitter-clone/README.md

 - Error-catching for Firebase

 Challenges:
-- The app (or code-split chunks) kept failing silently in iOS due to an unsupported regex symbol.
+- The app (or code-split chunks) failed silently in iOS due to an unsupported regex symbol.
 Debugging this was an issue because it presented itself as a problem with code-splitting.
-- Using a database without joins was a problem.
+- Using a database without joins and with request limits was a problem.
 If I were to redo the app now, I'd probably stuff  more information in each document so as to reduce calls.
 - Managing the stylesheets.
 I mostly separated concerns by component, but there's a lot of overlap that could have been fixed with more planning.